patrickbryant1/Umol/README.md

 The Umol parameters are made available under the terms of the [CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/legalcode).

 # Colab
+It is possible to run Umol directly in the web with Google Colab. \
+Click this link and follow the instructions.

 # Local installation